19hours/sg-statutes/Acts/Active Mobility Act 2017.md

 (b) is propelled by a motor that forms part of the wheelchair;

-“non‑compliant bicycle” means a bicycle the construction, weight or accessories of which do not comply with the requirements as to construction, weight and accessories prescribed under the Road Traffic Act (Cap.
-276) either for all bicycles generally or for the particular type of that bicycle;
+“non‑compliant bicycle” means a bicycle the construction, weight or accessories of which do not comply with the requirements as to construction, weight and accessories prescribed either for all bicycles generally or for the particular type of that bicycle;

+[Act 38 of 2018 wef 02/01/2019]

 “non‑compliant personal mobility device” means a personal mobility device the construction, weight or accessories of which do not comply with the requirements as to construction, weight and accessories prescribed either for all personal mobility devices generally or for the particular type of that personal mobility device;

-“non‑compliant power‑assisted bicycle” means a power‑assisted bicycle the construction, weight or accessories of which do not comply with the requirements as to construction, weight and accessories prescribed under the Road Traffic Act either for all power‑assisted bicycles generally or for the particular type of that power‑assisted bicycle;
+“non‑compliant power‑assisted bicycle” means a power‑assisted bicycle the construction, weight or accessories of which do not comply with the requirements as to construction, weight and accessories prescribed either for all power‑assisted bicycles generally or for the particular type of that power‑assisted bicycle;

+[Act 38 of 2018 wef 02/01/2019]

 “notice” does not include giving notice orally;

+“outsourced enforcement officer”, in relation to any provision of this Act or the regulations, means an individual who —

+(a) is appointed under section 11 of the Land Transport Authority of Singapore Act;

+(b) is authorised by or under that Act to exercise any powers under any provision of this Act or regulations made under this Act, as the case may be; and

+(c) is acting within that authorisation;

+[Act 38 of 2018 wef 02/01/2019]

+“owner”, in relation to a bicycle, PAB, personal mobility device, motorised wheelchair or mobility scooter, means —

+(a) for a registrable personal mobility device — the person who is recorded in the registrable PMD register as the registered responsible person for that device at the relevant time;

+(b) for a PAB — the person who is registered as the owner of the PAB under the Road Traffic Act (Cap.
+276) at the relevant time;

+(c) for a registrable personal mobility device the registration of which under Part 3A is cancelled, or a PAB the registration of which under the Road Traffic Act is cancelled — the following person, as applicable:

+(i) the person who is last recorded in the registrable PMD register as the registered responsible person for that device;

+(ii) the person who is last recorded as the owner for that PAB under the Road Traffic Act; and

+(d) for any other vehicle — the person who is —

+(i) a sole or joint owner of the vehicle;

+(ii) a person who solely, or jointly or in common with any other person, is entitled to the immediate possession of the vehicle; or

+(iii) for a vehicle which is the subject of a hiring agreement or hire-purchase agreement, the person in possession or entitled to possession of the vehicle under that agreement;

+[Act 38 of 2018 wef 02/01/2019]

 “path” does not include the following, whether or not contiguous with another path or a road: